 At a time of increasing demand for sustainably grown crops, farmers in the Northeast face numerous challenges, including drought and the emergence of new diseases.
 There has been a growing interest in the role of soil microorganisms, and more specifically fungal inoculant, as they hold the promise of offering economic and environmental benefits.
 Peer reviewed research has shown that healthy population of soil microorganisms have the potential to provide tangible benefits to farmers including: crop yield, disease resistance, improved release and transport of nutrients, production of soil stabilizing humic compounds and improved abiotic stress tolerance.
 One part of the soil biome of particular interest are mycorrhizal fungi.
 Mycorrhizal symbiosis is arguably the most important symbiosis on earth, yet current mainstream agricultural methods deplete native mycorrhizal species and disrupt related ecological cycles.
 Research shows using fungal inoculants can help improve plant nutritional value, improve disease resistance, decrease soil erosion, decrease pesticide and artificial fertilizer inputs, improve soil quality and improve production under abiotic stressors such as drought.
 However, much work remains to demonstrate how to best utilize soil microorganisms to best achieve these results, especially on smaller polyculture farms common to the Northeast.

 In order to further explore two aspects of the tangible benefits of promoting soil microorganisms and inoculating with mycorrhizal fungi, a research project was designed to look at the crop yield of five marketable crops [Sweet Basil (Ocimum basilicum), Ashwagandha (Withania somnifera), Parsley (Petroselinum crispum), Fennel (Foeniculum vulgare), and Onion (Allium cepa)] under three treatment conditions at the time of seedling transplantation: untreated control seedlings, seedlings treated with commercial mycorrhizal inoculant and seedlings treated with a simplified on-farm produced IMO (indigenous microorganism) inoculant.
 In addition to measuring crop yields, a similar treatment design was also used to measure resistance to downy mildew disease in sweet basil.
-Basil Downy Mildew was chosen because is a devastating oomycete (Peronospora belbahrii) can cause 100% crop loss; there are currently no effective organic or conventional Basil is the most econonomically profitable annual culinary herb crop in the United States, and crop losses due to Basil Downy Mildew can have a significant negative economic impact on vegetable and herb growers.
+Basil Downy Mildew was chosen because it is a devastating oomycete (Peronospora belbahrii) that can cause 100% crop loss; there are currently no effective organic or conventional controls.
+Basil is the most econonomically profitable annual culinary herb crop in the United States, and crop losses due to Basil Downy Mildew can have a significant negative economic impact on vegetable and herb growers.

 This research project was completed on a small medicinal and culinary herb farm in Northwest CT, Pleasant Valley Botanicals, in the summer of 2017.
 The research was completed by the farmer and volunteers, with statistical analysis by Dr Maura Bozeman (a professor of Environmental Sciences at Post University in CT), and with funding by the Northeast SARE program (Sustainable Agriculture Research and Education).
 This author would also especially acknowledge the assistance and formative research of Joan Allen (UCONN Assistant Extension Educator), who died suddenly in 2018.